Cueva Ahumada

-Cueva Ahumada is an archaeological site located within several canyons in the La Rinconada village, García Municipality, in the Nuevo León state, México.
+Cueva Ahumada is an archaeological site located within several canyons in the village of La Rinconada, García Municipality, in the Mexican state of Nuevo León.
 Cave painting in northeastern Mexico covers two types of artwork: rock engraving, also called petroglyphs (Pictogram or pictographs).
 A third type of rock art, geoglyphs so far has not been detected in this region.

 Cave painting art is found in all human occupied continents, it is a world heritage, as proclaimed by UNESCO.
 Its antiquity goes back to the dawn of human prehistory.
 In France and Spain, the most ancient cave paintings date back to 30,000 years Before Present (BP).

 Northeastern México - Cave Painting

 In the American Continent, these manifestations occurred from one end of the continent to the other and can be traced back to its first settlers.
 In northeastern Mexico, human occupation is confirmed at least to the end of the last ice age, approximately 10,500 BP.
 Some sites have earlier occupations, Radiocarbon dated to the early Archaic period in the Americas, as is the case in Cueva Ahumada, Garcia, from 6000 BP.
 It cannot be safely claimed that age, but there is a possibility.